 All three species are naturally found in the Amazon River in South America.
 Even though they live in different regions, they are all used to similar conditions.

 The riverbed has a soft, sandy substrate.
 Planted areas are scattered around which acts as food and shelter; rocks and caves are common too.

-Water here is warm and slightly acidic.
+The water here is warm and slightly acidic.
 There is plenty of access to light and the river’s flow keeps the water moving.

 The setup is simple and not too difficult to maintain.

-Starting at the bottom of the tank, you will want a fine grained substrate.
+Starting at the bottom of the tank, you will want a fine-grained substrate.
 This will most closely resemble these species’ natural habitat.
 You can use gravel if you prefer since rummy nose tetras don’t spend much time in the lower levels of the tank.